 I have thought the recruiting process for hiring staff was very inefficient.
 I still think it is very inefficient.
-I mean that, not only do companies waste time or resources but that we do not do a good job systemically places the right people in the right jobs effectively.
-So their is waste is the process of hiring but a huge amount of waste in not doing well at finding the best fits for people and jobs.
+Not only do companies waste time or resources we also do not do a good job systemically placing the right people in the right jobs effectively.
+So there is waste is the process of hiring and also a huge amount of waste in not doing well at finding the best fits for people and jobs.
 So we have lots of jobs filled with people that are less suited to them than others that would love to be doing the job (and who would do very well) if they had only known about it.

 The webcast shows an interview with Gerry Crispin.
 Interesting statistic he mentioned: without an employee referral a candidate had chances of 200-500 to 1 of being hired, with employee referrals they are about 10-15 to 1.
 He also said about 30% have employee referrals.
 Honestly the video doesn’t help me too much but I am desperate to have us improve in this area and maybe others can get more than I can from it.
 If staff are important to your organization, doing a great job getting the best people for your company should be a process you are proud of.
 I don’t see many examples of organizations that do this well.

 via: Recruitment is a Commodity.
 Make it an Experience! [the broken link has been removed]

 Related: Job Listings Online Filled with Jargon – Interviewing and Hiring Programmers – IT Talent Shortage, or Management Failure? – Find management improvement jobs – The Software Developer Labor Market